 Vertical orientation only supports one set of data items.
 To check multiple rows of data items, you must select the Header and Data horizontally.
 The orientation of the function result would be the same as the orientation of Header and Data

 If you do not specify anything, the default error message will be used.
-You can use DataDictionarySheetName!AlchemyJ_DataDicErrorDef to refer to that area.
+You can use the table name DataDictionarySheetName!AlchemyJ_DataDicErrorDef to refer to that area.

 The function will return:

-1) Content type: Transformed value of the input data point and error message (if any)
+1) Return Value: Transformed value of the input data point, error message (if any), overall validation result.

-In the following examples, we will define two fields.
+In the following example, we will define two fields.
 Test field A is an integer which cannot be smaller than 0.
-Test field B is a string which has a max length of 3 characters.
+Test field B is a string which has a maximum length of 3 characters.